Types of Property Investment in the USA for Foreigners

-When an individual fails to pay his or her property tax, the local government (the county) files a tax lien imposed by law upon the property to secure the payment of the property taxes.
+When an individual cannot pay his or her property tax, the local government (the county) files a tax lien imposed by law upon the property to secure the payment of the property taxes.

-The county can auction off the lien to raises the revenues to be used to run the county.
+The county can auction off the lien to raise the revenues to be used to run the county.

 According to the law in the U.S., this is the most cost-efficient way to generate income.

 Foreign Investors buy the liens in an auction.